 Not to mention, it’s not a great way to engender support from your team.
 If the only way to get your employees to share your content is to automatically post it to their profiles, you likely have bigger problems.

-How to Encourage Employees to Share Company Content
+Employees to Share Company Content

 Your employees are one of your biggest (and often most overlooked) social media assets.
 Encouraging them to talk about your company on social media is a great idea.